webscreens/screen-enumeration/EXPLAINER.md

 This proposal and the associated [Window Placement API][2] proposal aim to offer compelling features that complement and extend existing Web Platform APIs.
-For example these proposal would offer sites the ability to show their own list of displays to the user, open non-fullscreen windows, limit display selection to those directly connected to controller device (not those on remote devices), instantly show content on multiple displays without separate user interaction
+For example this proposal would offer sites the ability to show their own list of displays to the user, open non-fullscreen windows, limit display selection to those directly connected to controller device (not those on remote devices), instantly show content on multiple displays without separate user interaction